cltl/ma-communicative-robots/README.md

 Communicative Robots is a master's course taught at VU Amsterdam.

+Clone this repository and the submodule.
+Do the following from CLI:

+>git clone git@github.com:cltl/ma-communicative-robots.git
+>cd ma-communicative-robots
+>git submodule update --init

 ## Prerequisites

 1. python 3.10 or python3.11.
 Running in a virtual environment (e.g., conda, virtualenv, etc.) is highly recommended so that you don't mess up with the system python.